 The Group is principally engaged in property development, property investment, engineering and construction related activities, environmental engineering, facilities management and parking services.
-Details of the subsidiaries are set out in Note 42 to the financial statements.
+Details of subsidiaries' principal activities are set out in Note 42 to the financial statements.

-There has been no significant change in the nature of these activities of the Group and of the Company during the financial year.
+There has been no significant change in the nature of the activities of the Group and of the Company during the financial year.